 7. Be Interested and Be Interesting

-Lastly, if you want to build a professional network of people that is meaningful as well as useful than you want to be both interested and interesting.
+Lastly, if you want to build a professional network of people that is meaningful as well as useful, then you want to be both interested and interesting.
 Being interested in others is what starts and builds a true relationship.
-Engaging them in meaningful conversation, asking for their opinion or letting them know you appreciate something about them are actions you would take with a best friend or family member so why not a professional relationship?
+Engaging them in meaningful conversation, asking for their opinion or letting them know you appreciate something about them are actions you would take with a best friend or family member, so why not a professional relationship?

 How to be interesting can start with what you say in your professional LinkedIn profile.
 Because we are checked out online before we meet offline, how do you represent yourself and your personal brand along with what makes you interesting are all questions that you want to answer within your professional profiles.
 Conversely, you want to read in detail the profiles of others you want to connect with – learn their history and scour their profile for ideas to engage in a meaningful dialogue.

 Here’s a reality check: